uqlibrary/technology-training/OpenRefine/openrefine.md

 * OpenRefine News (monthly round up of new blog posts, tutorials and other information): http://openrefine.org/blog.html
 * GREL documentation: https://github.com/OpenRefine/OpenRefine/wiki/General-Refine-Expression-Language
 * RegEx + GREL cheatsheet: https://code4libtoronto.github.io/2018-10-12-access/GoogleRefineCheatSheets.pdf

+## Legal

+This lesson is based on a Library Carpentry lesson, available here: https://librarycarpentry.github.io/lc-open-refine/ It is also released under a [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/).
+The following is a human-readable summary of
+(and not a substitute for) the [full legal text of the CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode).

+You are free:

+* to **Share** – copy and redistribute the material in any medium or format
+* to **Adapt** – remix, transform, and build upon the material

+for any purpose, even commercially.

+Under the following terms:

+* **Attribution** – You must give appropriate credit (mentioning that your work is derived from work that is Copyright © Stéphane Guillou and, where practical, linking to https://gitlab.com/stragu/CDS), provide a [link to the license](https://creativecommons.org/licenses/by/4.0/), and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.